About Angela Alexander

 Alexander also frequently works with local animal shelters to raise money and awareness.
 Her popular “Forget Me Not” series features dogs from a local rescue who have been in the shelter’s care for an extended period of time.
 In addition to donating a portion of her sales from the series back to the shelter, Alexander’s aim is to tell the dog’s story and help it find a loving home.

-Alexander currently has two dogs of her own, Maya and Frida, who continually inspire her work.
+Alexander currently has three dogs of her own, Maya, Frida and Scruffy, who continually inspire her work.